HomeGuidesAPI ReferenceChangelog

 ...

-That's how a monthly Bill Solve request works but what if we want to find out consumption based on a year's electricity cost?
+That's how a monthly Bill Solve request works.
+But what if you want to determine consumption based on a year's electricity cost?

 Annual Bill Solve Request

-Here's an example of how to back into a usage estimate if you have an annual cost.
+Here's an example of how to estimate usage if you have an annual cost.
 For this scenario, we have the following customer:

-- Residential customers in Baltimore Gas & Electric's territory on the "R" tariff (
+1. Residential customer in Baltimore Gas & Electric's territory on the "R" tariff (masterTariffId 674)

 To solve for this customer's annual consumption value, we'll make the following call: